JokerGamerTRUE/Tools/README.md

 # Tools And Sites
 Password RAR is :- JokerCrax
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
-All current links are updated in case of failure, in addition to that, new links will be added for each new Tutorial Upload on the site 😎<Enjoooooooy/>😎
+All current links are updated in case of failure in addition to that new links will be added for each new Tutorial Upload on the site 😎<Enjoooooooy/>😎
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 Package Versions Openbullet :- https://short.food-royal.com/d0SoKVCf